E-Shiels/appointments/notes.md

 10. Finish all views. - DONE

-11. DRY up code. - WORKING
+11. DRY up code. - DONE

-12. Ensure README is finished and unnecessary code is removed, and ENV keys are hidden.
+12. Ensure README is finished and unnecessary code is removed, and ENV keys are hidden. - WORKING

 13. Add more features, such as friendly_id, address validation using jt-rails-address or mainstreet.